ischmir/team-docs/docs/testing.md

 ## Static Code Analysis

+- **Snyk** is used to detect and manage security vulnerabilities in project dependencies.
+It integrates into the development and CI/CD process to continuously scan for known threats and suggest appropriate fixes.

 ### SonarQube
 - **SonarQube** is integrated into our workflow to analyze code for quality, maintainability, bugs, and vulnerabilities.